ApiLogicServer/Docs/docs/Product-Overview.md

 ## Download and Try

+This quick tour has shown how to create and customize a system in days instead of weeks or months.
+Not just faster, also much simpler.

+> It's because the system is ***declarative:*** you specify what you want to happen, instead of coding it out each little detail.

 You can repeat this demo in 15 minutes.
 Install [API Logic Server](https://apilogicserver.github.io/Docs/), and follow the Tutorial.

 Then, try it with one of your own databases (MySql, Sql/Server, Ingres, Oracle, Sqlite).
+Join our Slack, and tell us what you think!